Anxiety

 • That people are looking at you and observing your anxiety

-• Detached from your environment and the people in it, wanting to escape from the situation
+• Detachment from your environment and the people in it, wanting to escape from the situation

 • On edge and alert to everything around you

-Avoidance—although avoiding an anxiety provoking situation produces immediate relief from the anxiety, it is only a short-term solution.
-In addition if you always respond with avoidance you never get to find out whether your fear about the situation and what would happen is accurate.
+Avoidance—although avoiding an anxiety provoking situation produces immediate relief from the anxiety, it's a short-term solution.
+If you always avoid, you never find out whether your fear about the situation and what would happen is accurate.

-Isolation—as overwhelm increases, and anxiety become more intense, withdrawal tends to happen as it can be hard to put on a front or engage in ordinary social situations, particularly those where we cannot be authentic.
+Isolation—as overwhelm increases, withdrawal tends to happen.
+It can be hard to put on a front or engage in ordinary social situations, particularly when we cannot be authentic.

 Anxiety disorders can be attributed to a number of factors: